Natural Non Toxic Control of Fleas

 Foods and medicine that should never be given to a cat.
 My page on some common things that poison dogs and cats.

 Nematodes are a general name for a little worm.
 There are many thousands of different nematodes some beneficial some parasitic.
 THESE nematodes have been chosen because they target fleas.
 They are used outside in areas infested with fleas.
 The nematodes are applied and they go to work eating and killing fleas.
 They are not interested in you or mammals so are perfectly safe to you.

 Because they are living, care must be taken to use quickly and not kill them before they can be applied.

 Nematodes are not applied to cats directly, only to areas where cats hang out outside.

-A final thought, because fleas are potentially health threatening because they can cause anemia, carry parasites and bacteria, a small level of toxic exposure is often better for the cat than a heavy flea infestation with resulting side effects.
+A final thought, because fleas are potentially health threatening as they can cause anemia, carry parasites and bacteria, a small level of toxic exposure is often better for the cat than a heavy flea infestation with resulting side effects.

 This article is provided for information only.
 It is not to be used instead of consulting a VET.
 If your kitty is sick get some help.
 Research and information is often contradictory.
 Read labels carefully for other ingredients included.
 DO NOT use flea preparations marketed for dogs.
 Cats are much more sensitive to poisoning than dogs.